Cox cable starts cheap, with plans as low as $30 per month for internet-only in some areas.

 These days, virtually all the TV options you could want are available at low rates from over-the-top platforms like Netflix and Hulu.

-Really, the only reason to retain a Cox cable TV package is if you absolutely can’t live without regional sports.
+For most customers, the only reason to retain a Cox cable TV package is if you absolutely can't live without a one-stop sports package.

 If you’ve never thought of canceling traditional cable before, or are intimidated at the idea of setting up a Roku, check out this beginner’s guide to cord cutting published by the New York Times.

 Cox has a 1.25 Terabyte data cap on all plans as of 2020.
 For cord cutters, this means you're going to have issues if you stream HD or 4k video to multiple screens in addition to other network-intensive activities like operating a home office.

 1.25 TB is more than enough data for most users, since it equates to around 100–200 hours of 4K and HD streaming.
 However, some users run into issues if they have many users in the same home and also use online backups, cloud-connected HD security cameras, and other data-hogging devices.

 Cox offers unlimited data for an extra $50 per month, but we recommend monitoring your usage for the first month and only shelling out for extra data if you are getting close to 1.25 TB.

 Most Cox plans will charge you $10.99 for WiFi, meaning that you have to pay that leasing fee every month for the privilege of using the router provided when you sign up.